 Electricity is available in the main building, cabins and hermitages.

 WiFi is accessible in two of our courtyard guest rooms, all the guest rooms, and the great room.
 Guests staying in the cabins and hermitages may reserve a guest room or parlor if it is available to work privately on the internet if necessary.
 Headphones must be used at all times to listen to your devise in the main building.
+Please note that the download speed is 20 meg and the upload speed is 1.5meg.
+Please let us know if you plan to use the internet for full day zoom meetings or activity other then occasional use.

 Cell coverage is spotty but it’s usable – AT&T has the best coverage in our area.
 To maintain a prayerful contemplative atmosphere, we ask that guests not use cell phones in communal areas and to be respectful of your neighbor in the main building.